A Comprehensive Guide To Making Fashion Statements With Bright Colors

 Outfit examples showing blue and orange, red and pink, purple and yellow color pairings

 Some color combinations naturally work well together.
-Colors that complement like blue and orange or purple and yellow create strong contrast and feel bold.
+Colors that complement, like blue and orange or purple and yellow, create a strong contrast and feel bold.

 Analogous colors like red and pink or blue and teal create a softer, more blended look.
 They feel rich without being overwhelming.